eadsimone/wwe_test/README.md

 Instalation
   - clone the repository
+  - run a *npm install* command
-  - on root folder run: npm run build
+  - on root folder run: *npm run build*

 See the project:
  - open the index.html on dist folder with any broswer